 by Roald Dahl

-Le Clos Jordanne Village Reserve Chardonnay 2009, V.Q.A., Niagara Peninsula, Twenty Mile Bench, Ontario
+Le Clos Jordanne Village Reserve Chardonnay 2009 Niagara Peninsula, Twenty Mile Bench, Ontario V.Q.A.

-VC: A lively, expertly crafted Chardonnay.
-Notes of coconut, butterscotch, toast, pear preserves, grapefruit and yellow plum.
-Dry, medium bodied, crisp and elegant with racy acidity.
-The oak adds lovely accents to the tangy fruit.
-Layered, lingering finish.
-It will also reward 2-4 years in a cellar.
-My note: Something inside me melts every time I taste this wine, a slow dissolving to sensory bliss.
+Something inside me melts every time I taste this wine, a slow dissolving to sensory bliss.
 Full-bodied, opulent, buttery and peach-apricot aromas.
 Pair with: crab cakes, grilled tuna steaks.
 Drink: 2011-2016.
 33936 13% XD 750 mL $30.00 Score: 92/100

 Shut Up and Eat: Tales of Chicken, Children and Chardonnay